-Program name, degree, and institution Proposed UA Program BS Computer Science and Engineering University of California - Davis BSE Computer Science University of Michigan BSE CSE UofM BA / BS Computer Science University of Arizona BS CS UArizona motication BS CSE UC Davis BSE CSE GONVI 55 65 67 (1126114 Current number of students enrolled 350 1 1435 2 1406 (UA enrollment data - Fall 2022) Program Description The Computer Science and Engineering curriculum applies computer science theory and software development The Computer Science and Engineering major prepares students to do further work in hardware, software, theory, or Computer scientists are experts in computation - both in terms of the theory of computation and its Computer science emerges from the interaction of two powerful kinds of machines: computers and the human fundamentals to produce computing-based solutions.
-It includes substantial coverage of electronics, either in industry or in postgraduate study. innumerable practical applications.
-A computer scientist understands how to brain.
-Computer scientists are inventive, innovative, collaborative thinkers creating algorithms and complexity, computer science theory, concepts of multiple programming languages, The primary differences between the Computer Science and Engineering and the Computer Science majors are design and analyze algorithms, how to store and retrieve information, how computers function, and how to develop software solutions and synergies on the cutting edge of technology.
-The Information Age is here; computer scientists software development, and engineering principles. the extent of course work covering hardware and the flexibility of the curriculum.
-The software systems that solve complex problems.
-Specialists within computer science might are shaping it.
-All undergraduate students begin the program as Pre- The program has a firm engineering foundation that is Computer Science and Engineering major develops a solid understanding of the entire have expertise in developing software applications, in designing computer hardware, Computer Science.
-Students are admitted to the BA or BS in Computer Science
+Program name, Proposed UA Program BS Computer Science and BSE Computer Science BA / BS Computer Science degree, and Engineering University of University of Michigan University of Arizona institution California - Davis BSE CSE UofM BS CS UArizona BS CSE UC Davis Current number of 350 1 1435 2 1406 students enrolled (UA enrollment data - Fall 2022) Program Description The Computer Science and The Computer Science and Computer scientists are Computer science emerges Engineering curriculum applies Engineering major prepares experts in computation - both from the interaction of two computer science theory and students to do further work in in terms of the theory of powerful kinds of machines: software development hardware, software, theory, or computation and its computers and the human fundamentals to produce electronics, either in industry or innumerable practical brain.
+Computer scientists are computing-based solutions.
+It in postgraduate study. applications.
+A computer inventive, innovative, includes substantial coverage of scientist understands how to collaborative thinkers creating algorithms and complexity, The primary differences design and analyze algorithms, software solutions and computer science theory, between the Computer Science how to store and retrieve synergies on the cutting edge of concepts of multiple and Engineering and the information, how computers technology.
+The Information programming languages, Computer Science majors are function, and how to develop Age is here; computer scientists software development, and the extent of course work software systems that solve are shaping it. engineering principles. covering hardware and the complex problems.
+Specialists All undergraduate students flexibility of the curriculum.
+The within computer science might begin the program as Pre- The program has a firm Computer Science and have expertise in developing Computer Science.
+Students are engineering foundation that is Engineering major develops a software applications, in admitted to the BA or BS in solid understanding of the entire designing computer hardware, Computer Science